Meyniel's conjecture holds for random d-regular graphs: Proof of Theorem ---sparse case

-We need to show that some other properties of $G_0$ hold with probability $1-o(n^{-3})$; after this, we will use an argument similar to that in part (i) to deduce that they hold with similar probability conditional on $G_0$ being simple.
+We aim to show that with probability $1-o(n^{-3})$ either $G$ is disconnected or some other properties of $G_0$ hold; after this, we will use an argument similar to that in part (i) to deduce that the same claim is true conditional on $G_0$ being simple.
+We avoid mentioning the disconnected case henceforth, as explained above.
 Let $U_0=\bigcup_{u\in S(v,r)} S(u,r')$.
 Our strategy for proving accessibility will first be to find, with probability $1-o(n^{-3})$, some large disjoint sets $W_0(w)\subseteq V(G_0)$ for almost all vertices in $U_0$.
 These sets will then be ``grown'' outside $G_0$ where necessary to form the larger sets $W(w)$, for each $w\in U$.
 The probability they cannot be grown with their desired properties, for any particular $U\subseteq U_0$, will be so small that a union bound over all $U\subseteq U_0$ will yield the desired bound on the probability that the required sets $W(w)$ exist.
 (The sets $W_0(w)$ for $w\notin U$ will not be used; this means a loss of $o(n)$ vertices from those available to build trees outside $G_0$, but this creates no problem for the argument.)

 {\em Phase 2: re-examine the process to round $r+r'+t$}